hyosung11/Launch-School/Courses/journal.md

 17:28 I spent a lot of time on "Pet Shelter" and I still don't fully understand it, especially the further exploration.

 20:46 Back looking at one more problem before stopping studying this night.

+21:20 These "Easy" questions are not so easy.
+I need to review them multiple times.